TheEdoRan/next-safe-action/README.md

 ## Migration guide

-Version 4.x.x of the library introduced some breaking changes to the API.
-Please check out the [v3 to v4 migration guide](https://next-safe-action.dev/docs/migration/v3-to-v4) on the website for more information.

----

-Version 5.x.x of the library is required for Next.js >= 14 applications.
-Please check out the [v4 to v5 migration guide](https://next-safe-action.dev/docs/migration/v4-to-v5) on the website for more information.

----

-Version 6.x.x of the library lets you use validation libraries other than Zod.
-Please check out the [v5 to v6 migration guide](https://next-safe-action.dev/docs/migration/v5-to-v6) on the website for more information.

----

 Version 7.x.x of the library supports form actions and improves validation errors handling.
-Please check out the [v6 to v7 migration guide](https://next-safe-action.dev/docs/migration/v6-to-v7) on the website for more information.
+Please check out the [v6 to v7 migration guide](https://next-safe-action.dev/docs/migrations/v6-to-v7) on the website for more information.

 ## Example